JNRowe/jnrowe.github.io/articles/tips/Three_mobile_broadband_in_linux.rst

 `Fork this code <http://gist.github.com/212738>`__

 The ``unpack`` tool from above is just a wrapper around common archivers, and the tool you actually need to extract the ``cab`` files is unshield_.
 Contrary to my first idea cabextract_ doesn't work, as these files are actually made by ``installshield``.

-With the :abbr:`APN (Access Point Name)` in hand all we need to do now is configure our system.
+With the |APN| in hand all we need to do now is configure our system.

 Kernel
 ''''''